Not Quite Write Prize Frequently Asked Questions

 If you continue to experience problems logging in, please email us for assistance.
 Our contact details appear at the end of this FAQ.

-If you experience problems logging in as a Not Quite Write Prize competition deadline is approaching, please do not panic.
-Simply email us before the deadline (DO NOT attach or otherwise identify the title of your story in your email) and await further instructions from us.
+If the deadline is approaching and you are experiencing technical difficulties, please don’t panic.
+Simply email us before the deadline and await further instructions from us.
+DO NOT attach or otherwise identify the title or content of your story in your email.
 Provided we receive your email request before the deadline, we should be able to include your entry for judging.

-The Not Quite Write Forum is an exclusive online space for current ticket holders to share work, give and receive feedback on their writing, and chat with other Not-Quite-Writers.
+The Not Quite Write Community is an exclusive online space for members to share work, give and receive feedback on their writing, and chat with other Not-Quite-Writers.

-Current ticket holders also have access to the forum archive from all previous rounds.
+Current ticket holders also have access to the Community archive from previous rounds.

 In addition to the prize money, there are many hidden costs associated with running a competition.
-Think of it like a fun run: it’s free to run around town, but if you’d like to compete, you’ll need to contribute to the costs of hosting the event, regardless of whether you win a prize at the end.
+Think of it like a fun run: it’s free to run around town but, if you’d like to participate in the event, you need to contribute to the costs of hosting it, regardless of whether you win a prize at the end.

 Absolutely!
 We support writerly peer pressure.